 The Data Availability and Transparency legislation will modernise and streamline the sharing of government data.
 We all benefit when data is shared securely for research and development.

 The safeguards built into this legislation provide different elements that work together to ensure integrity and safety for the whole data sharing system.

 Data sharing would only be allowed if it is safe and secure and where there is benefit to the Australian public.
 Under the legislation, data can be shared for three purposes:

 - Government services delivery – more convenient access to the information and services you need.

 - Government policy and programs – planning for the future based on the best available information.

 - Research and development – to guide the country’s academics, scientists and innovators to make our economy, environment and society healthier into the future.

-The Data Sharing and Release legislation will include a modernised risk management framework that safely unlocks greater benefits of public sector data.
+The Data Availability and Transparency legislation will include a modern risk management framework, known as the Data Sharing Principles, to safely share government data.
 The approach we have adopted builds on the internationally recognised Five-Safes Framework.

 Find out more about how government agencies ensure appropriate safeguards around data sharing by applying the Data Sharing Principles.

 It's easier for people and organisations if they can provide their information to the government once, instead of giving the same information to several different agencies.
 This reduces duplication of data and minimises costs for government, and makes your life easier.